 User Data Definitions

 User defined data (user parameters) can be utilized to sort and filter your projects for reporting, as well as for adding custom data and lookup tables for calculations in User Functions.
+User data values can be set for each well, facility, scenario, or the Project depending on the user data definition.
+It’s important to note that user defined data can be created at the Company level (and accessed by many projects) or at the Project level (and only used in that specific project).

 User data definitions

-To create new user defined data parameters in an Enersight project or to view all of the user defined data parameters created already in a project, click on the “data defns” hyper link located next to the Project name:
+To create new user defined data parameters in an Enersight project or to view all of the user defined data parameters created already in a project, click on the “data defns” hyperlink located next to the Project name:

 This link will bring up the User Defined Data defined in the specified project: